-Gymnast participating should either be citizens of the nation it is representing or show proof of having been a resident in the country for the last 12 months, with the intention of becoming a permanent citizen and may not have represented any other country for the last 12 months.
+Gymnast participating should either be citizens of the nation it is representing or show proof of having been a resident in the country for the last 12 months and may not have represented any other country for the last 12 months.

 A valid national passport or above-mentioned proof must be controlled by the organizer before the competition.
 Gymnasts can only represent one club/country during a competition.
-Those gymnasts that possess an FIG license may only compete for the nation that is registered in the license.